Skip to content

 • Liability beyond the point of sale, holding manufacturers responsible not only for defects at the time of sale but also for those arising while the product is under their control, such as failing to provide security and software updates.

 • Development risk defense: The PLD allows Member States to retain or abolish this defense, which shields producers from liability if a defect could not have been discovered given the state of scientific and technical knowledge at the time of marketing.
-Germany’s draft law and the Netherlands’ draft law both retain this defense, while others may restrict or remove it.
+The Czech Republic, Denmark, Germany, Hungary, the Netherlands, Sweden, and Slovakia have opted to retain the defense, sometimes with sector-specific carve outs.
+By contrast, Finland’s draft legislation does not provide for a development risk defense, reflecting a continuation of its existing product liability regime.

-The German draft also clarifies the relationship between the upcoming product liability regime and other sector-specific liability rules by excluding its application to certain medicinal products and referring those to the liability regime under the Medicinal Products Act (Arzneimittelgesetz) instead.
+Some Member States are also using the transposition process to clarify the PLD’s interaction with sector‑specific liability regimes.
+For example, the German draft clarifies the relationship between the upcoming product liability regime and other sector-specific liability rules by excluding its application to certain medicinal products and referring those to the liability regime under the Medicinal Products Act (Arzneimittelgesetz) instead.
 This approach illustrates how Member States can preserve existing strict liability frameworks for high-risk sectors while implementing the PLD.

 * * *